 Connectivity between coastal habitats may strengthen positive effects of each single habitat, increase resilience against disturbances and thus may contribute to the management of sustainable use by coastal inhabitants.
 Modelling and spatial analysis contribute to the knowledge on interacting processes in different habitats and lead to recommendations for MPA design and management of spatial development.

 Projects under this topic relate to the development of modelling methodologies.
-In particular they concentrate on (1) how the various elements on different organisation levels interrelate and interact with each other across scales, (2) on different approaches for the validation of IBM/ABM and (3) on teaching and capacity building in ecological modelling (e.g. the text book Modelling Complex Ecological Dynamics, Springer 2011).
+In particular they concentrate on (1) how the various elements on different organisation levels interrelate and interact with each other across scales, (2) on different approaches for the validation of IBM/ABM and (3) on teaching and capacity development in ecological modelling (e.g. the text book Modelling Complex Ecological Dynamics, Springer 2011).

 PD Dr. Hauke Reuter